raj-rao-rr/Variance-Risk-Premia/README.md

     - Output/figure4.jpg
     - Output/Autocorrelations/
     - Output/figure6.jpg
-  - Code/vrpPremium.m
+  - Code/macroRegress.m
     - Output/MacroRegressions/

 ### 3.2 	`/Code`
-All project code is stored in the `/Code` folder, and is responsible for forecasting annualized volatility, generating figures and performing regression on select risk premia measure.
+All project code is stored in the `/Code` folder, and is responsible for generating figures, graphs and analysis on implied volatility.

 ### 3.3 	`/Input`
+Folder for all unfiltered, raw input data for financial time series.
 - **10yRate.csv** downloaded historical data from the US generic government 10y index rate
 - **VIX.csv** downloaded historical data from the US VIX index
 - **swapBlackIV.csv** downloaded historical ATM swaption implied volatility, using a black-scholes implied volatility model